ImagingDataCommons/idc-index/README.md

-# idc_index
+# pythoncustompackages
-Python wrapper for IDC Index
+This Repo shows how to create and use the Python custom packages using GitHub actions